HSAs vs. FSAs: Everything you need to know

 What are HSAs and FSAs?

-Both HSAs and FSAs function similiar to personal savings accounts that can be used for certain healthcare costs.
+Both HSAs and FSAs function similar to personal savings accounts that can be used for certain healthcare costs.
 They can be used to set aside funds to pay for out-of-pocket medical expenses by you, your partner, and/or dependents.
 You can determine the amount you want to contribute to your account each year, but limits apply (see table below).
 Employers may also choose to contribute to your account but aren't required to do so.

 HSAs and FSAs also offer some pretty robust tax advantages.
 Contributions made to an employer-sponsored account can be funded with pre-tax dollars via payroll deductions, which reduce your tax bill and boost take-home pay.
 Plus, withdrawals used for approved medical expenses¹—such as doctor visits, dental procedures and most prescriptions,—are tax-free.